• Home

 I have enjoyed working with watercolor for many years.
 Just a few years ago I began adding oil paintings to my body of work.
 Each medium brings a freshness to my paintings.
 I believe that any ability I have is a wonderful gift of God.
 While mostly self-taught I continue to attend classes and demonstrations given by artists in Southern California.
 I am always looking for ways to bring more of that beauty to my paintings.

-This summer will be my 31st year as an exhibitor in Art A Fair.
+This summer will be my 34th year as an exhibitor in Art A Fair.
 I have been a member of the Saddleback Art League and am an award-winning participant in local art shows.
-My paintings of felines began when our first kitten showed up at our front door needing a hoe.
+My paintings of felines began when our first kitten showed up at our front door needing a home.
 My paintings reflect my love for cats and kittens.
-We have had many cats over time; most of which have been strays that just "show up".
 I enjoy doing pet portraits of all kinds for other pet lovers.
 I have been told that my landscapes are places that are peaceful and reflect the beauty of God’s wonderful creation.
 I like capturing the colors of nature and light filtering down in the scene.
-California offers so many beautiful locations to inspire artists.
+My travels around California, Hawaii, Alaska along with many other places have provided many beautiful locations that I find inspirational.
+I hope to capture their beauty and splendor in my paintings.

 pathaasartist.com